Samson-P/mlnx_ofed/README.md

 # mlnx_ofed
 Ansible playbooks to prepare host with Mellanox CX-4 /dev/enp

+## Dependences

-Dependence to connect via password:
+Dependence to connect via password (on deployment host):

 `sudo apt-get install sshpass`

+## SetUp users and credencials

 To create deploy-user and add him our keys as authorized_keys: